xitop/edzed/docs/simulation.rst

   cancel and await all remaining tasks.

-  A supporting coroutine is any coroutine intended to run concurrently with the simulator, mainly a coroutine listening for external events or requests, monitoring the circuit or controlling the simulator.
+  A supporting coroutine is any coroutine intended to run concurrently with the simulator, mainly an interface, i.e. a coroutine listening for external events or requests, monitoring the circuit or controlling the simulator.
   The :ref:`CLI demo tool` is an example of a supporting coroutine.

   Unless *catch_sigterm* is false, a signal handler that cancels the simulation upon ``SIGTERM`` delivery will be temporarily installed during the simulation.